6 Best Practices For How to Store Your Vinyl Records

 Speaking of which… it’s important to the life of your records to keep them in their inner sleeves.
 This protects your records from accumulating dust and static that can impair play and even lead to permanent damage.
 If your vinyl record’s inner sleeve is old, torn, or otherwise damaged, be sure to replace it.

-If you want to know how to store your vinyl record album cover, too, you want to keep your vinyl in a protective plastic outer sleeve, as well.
+You'll want to keep your album art in a protective plastic outer sleeve as well.

 4. Keep ‘em cool and keep ‘em dry

 If you have a serious record collection, including older records, you’ll want to be mindful of the temperature and humidity in the storage space.
 The ideal temperature for LP storage is between 60 and 70 degrees Fahrenheit, while the humidity should stay between 40 percent and 50 percent.
 While fluctuations are expected, these are the optimal ranges for long-term storage.